floatingpurr/rollup-example/README.md

 # Further Notes

 * Bundle files (JS) are not intentionally checked in the code base.
-* Use [.devcontainer](.devcontainer) to exploit a Docker environment with VSCode, otherwise siply ignore it.
+* Use [.devcontainer](.devcontainer) to exploit a Docker environment with VSCode remote, otherwise simply ignore it.